 Clicking on smaller images in the database will enlarge the photos to provide you with more detail.

-If you need a plant identifying to decide whether it is safe to feed your tortoise or grow in the tortoise enclosure and can't see it on the website, then please take a good close-up picture of the whole plant, one of the leaf arrangement and where there is a flower, a clear picture of the flower.
+Take a good close-up picture of the whole plant, one of the leaf arrangement and where there is a flower, a clear picture of the flower.

 Then register or log in to the TTT website forum and post your pictures where our plant experts are waiting to help.